Nessa-v/Data-Analysis-projects/README.md

 This repository contains a collection of projects where I cleaned, explored and analysed datasets.
 I also extracted key insights and provided suitable solutions using MS Excel, Python, PostgreSQL, R and Orange Data Mining.

-The tools I am most comfortable with are MS Excel and PostgrSQL.
+The tools I am most comfortable with are MS Excel and PostgreSQL.

 As I continue to learn and grow in data analytics, I will make changes to this repository where necessary.